 GPB files can be opened within the GPB Viewer, which allows you to view the raw measurements collected and perform basic editing functions if needed.
-Requests for the GPB file format should be made to support.novatel@hexagon.com.

 6.1.2 STA File

 A station file contains any decoded camera marks, antenna heights and station names.
 It is read automatically when adding a GPB file to a project.
 The first line of a station file should contain \$STAINFO.